-Carolyn Davenport-Thomas (Mrs. D) has been teaching the Tuesday/Thursday 2’s Class at Aspen Hill Cooperative Nursery School since 2011.
+Carolyn Davenport-Thomas (Mrs. D) has been teaching at Aspen Hill Cooperative Nursery School since 2011.
 Her youngest son was in her class her first year teaching at the school, and all three of her sons have graduated from Aspen Hill.
 Mrs. D has a B.A. in Elementary Education and graduated from American University in Washington D.C. in 1994.
 Before becoming a stay at home mother, Mrs. D worked as an Elementary Program Manager at a local after school program in Washington D.C.’s Shaw neighborhood for 8 years.
 Mrs. D teaches both of the 2’s classes at Aspen Hill.

 Hillary Clagett’s association with AHCNS started in 1997 when her youngest daughter joined the Pandas class.
 While her daughter was enrolled at AHCNS, Hillary worked as the primary caregiver in the Parent Helper Program (Nursery), then became director in August of 2000, and the Tigers’ teacher in 2002.
 Hillary attended Western Maryland College and has been a certified early childhood education teacher since 1989, working at various area preschools before she was married and had children.
 A Bethesda native, she’s been a Rockville resident for 26 years.